Change how folders open in the Finder on Mac

 Never: Open folders in a new window, not a tab.

 In Full Screen: Open folders in a tab only when you’re working in full screen.

 Open a single folder

 The folder opens in a new tab or window, depending on your Finder settings.
-In the Finder, choose Finder > Settings, then click General.
+Choose Finder > Settings, then click General.
 Select “Open folders in tabs instead of new windows” to have folders open in tabs; deselect it to have folders open in windows.

 Tip: If the Finder toolbar and sidebar are hidden, double-clicking a folder without pressing the Command key opens the folder in a new window.

 To open a new Finder window without opening a specific folder, click the Finder icon in the Dock, then choose File > New Finder Window or press Command-N.

 In the Finder on your Mac, do one of the following: